SWalls/SelfDrivingCarND/Projects/Behavioral Cloning/writeup_report.md

 My first step was to use a convolution neural network model similar to the NVIDIA architecture.
 I thought this model might be appropriate because it has been proven to work for self-driving car technology in the past, and it seems slightly more sophisticated than the LeNet model.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model by adding a dropout layer, and removing one of the convolution layers.

 Then I decided to add a cropping layer to remove irrelevant information from the images like the trees and the sky, which reduced the time it took to fit the model to the training data, and also slightly improved the accuracy on the validation set.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track; usually it was just before the bridge.
 To improve the driving behavior in these cases, I decided to collect some of my own driving data to augment the provided data.
-At first, I collected more center lane driving data (code line 32) by manually driving around track one a couple of times.
-It turns out that this alone was enough extra data to create a good model that successfully drove the car around track one autonomously without falling off the track.
+At first, I collected more center lane driving data (code line 35) by manually driving around track one a couple of times.
+It turns out that this alone was enough extra data to create a good model that successfully drove the car around track one autonomously without falling off the track. **Or so I thought.
+(More on this later.)**

 Despite having made a successful model, I noticed it was a bit wobbly at points, and I wanted to see if adding more data would improve this.
 I manually created more training data of the car driving in reverse, recovering from the sides of the road, and even center lane driving on track two.
 This certainly made my model more generalizable, since it was now able to drive for longer on track two without falling off, but it ultimately made the model perform worse on track one.
 I could not get it to stay on the track when using all of this extra training data, so I decided to revert to the model with just the center lane driving data.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road, as you can see in `run1.mp4`. **...Until this happened:** After my first project review, the reviewer pointed out there was a bug in my code: the drive.py file was expecting BGR images as input, but I trained my model with RGB images.
+This was a quick fix; I modified the code in the `drive.py` file to convert the image to RGB before passing it through the neural network.
+This simple change made my `model-b.h5` perform better in autonomous mode at first, but towards the end of the track, it actually performs **worse** when this "bug" is fixed!
+However, interestingly, `model-a.h5` performs much, much better than it did before, as you can see in `run2.mp4`!
+This would indicate that adding the extra data actually did help the model perform better, but this bug got in the way.

 2\. **Final Model Architecture**

-The final model architecture (model.py lines 78-99) consisted of a convolution neural network with the following layers and layer sizes:
+The final model architecture (model.py lines 85-107) consisted of a convolution neural network with the following layers and layer sizes:

 	1. Lambda (160x320x3)
 	2. Cropping2D (70x25x3)